ganelson/inweb/README.md

 where PLATFORM is your choice as above (e.g., 'macos').
 Then run "make -f inweb/inweb.mk makers" to rebuild all these makefiles with your changes incorporated; and then run the shell script "inweb/scripts/first.sh" again.

+A few features of inweb used when integrating the core Inform software into its apps rely on having the standard Unix tool "rsync" installed: so on Linux, where not all installations provide rsync by default, you may want to install this if you are intending to do development work with the Inform apps.
+But since rsync is not needed for the core literate-programming functions of inweb, most users will have no need.

 ## Reporting Issues